flogram-lab/wayout/Readme.md

  I've [created my Telegram App](https://core.telegram.org/api/obtaining_api_id) and saved APP_ tokens given by Telegram to the `.env` file.

- - Wayout itself is compiled from source with command:

-      $ docker-compose --profile main build

 ## Run

- - When I change `TG_PHONE` authorization in Telegram in interactive shell was required.
+ - When I change `TG_PHONE` authorization in Telegram using interactive mode is required.

       $ docker-compose run -it flo_tg